Research Records

 Research data and materials include, but are not limited to:

-- other deliverables under sponsored agreements; intangible data such as statistics, findings, conclusions, other deliverables under sponsored agreement; and any other records of, or in any form that could be used for, reconstruction and evaluation of reported or otherwise published results of research.
+• other records that could be used for reconstruction and evaluation of reported or otherwise published results of research

 Essential Research Records